aperturerobotics/controllerbus/README.md

 In this case, `example-1` is the ID of the controller.
 If multiple ConfigSet are applied with the same ID, the latest revision wins.
 The ConfigSet controller will automatically start and stop controllers as ConfigSets are changed.

-## Overview

-The primary components of controller bus are:

- - **Config**: an object that configures a controller at construct time.
- - **Controller**: state machine / goroutine processing Directives on a bus.
- - **Bus**: a channel to connect together multiple Controllers.
- - **Factory**: contains controller implementation metadata and constructors.
- - **Directive**: an ongoing request for data or desired state.
- - **Resolver**: concurrent process(es) computing values to satisfy a directive.

-Controllers are started attached to a common Bus.
-They can be directly attached or loaded with directives to the "loading controller."
-A directive to load and start a controller might be resolved by fetching code from the network and loading a dynamic library, for example.
-Controllers have a single entrypoint Goroutine but can spawn other routines as needed.

-Directive objects can be attached to a Bus, where they are passed to all running controllers for handling.
-Directives are de-duplicated, and reference counting is used to determine when a directive can be canceled and released.

-The controllerbus system manages starting and stopping resolvers yielded by the controller handlers.
-A resolver executes until the directive has the desired number of values, or the directive is canceled.
-Resolvers can be started and stopped multiple times in the life-span of a directive.

-A "Value" is an opaque object attached to a Directive, which will ultimately be returned to the originator of the Directive.
-Bounded directives accept a limited number of values before canceling remaining resolvers.
-Values can be expired, and if the desired value count drops below a threshold, the resolvers will be restarted until new values are found.
-A bounded directive with a value limit of 1 is sometimes referred to as a "singleton" in this document and the codebase.

-The controller model is similar to the microservices model:

- - Declare a contract for a component as an API (Rest, gRPC)
- - Other components link against the client for that API
- - Communication between components occurs in-process over network.
- - Subroutines concurrently process requests (distributed model).

-The goal of this project is to find a happy medium between the two approaches, supporting statically linked, dynamically linked (plugin), or networked (distributed) controller implementations and execution models.
-In practice, it declares a common format for controller configuration, construction, and execution in Go projects.

 ## Daemon and API